-Rain-gardens can be incorporated in a range of locations, as they can be any shape and size.
+Bioretention systems and raingardens can be incorporated in a range of locations, as they can be any shape and size.
 They are essentially small bioretention basin systems, with typical locations including pocket parks, traffic calming measures and between parking bays.

-Figure 2: WSUD bioretention (Raingardens) basin in Carparks / Streets in Penrith LGA
+Figure 3: WSUD bioretention (Raingardens) basins and wetlands in Penrith LGA

-6.1.
-Elements of a Bioretention System
+6.2 Elements of a Bioretention System